 Loop stitch is a really interesting, fun way to add a completely different look to your knit fabric.
 It involves making elongated stitches every few rows so that those long loops become the focal point of the fabric.

-It's fun to use for cleaning projects and fun accessories, and once you get the hang of the technique it's really pretty easy.
+It's fun to use for cleaning projects and fun accessories, and once you get the hang of the technique, it's pretty easy.

 Working Loop Stitch